Ecosystem-Stability-WorkingGroup/.github/profile/README.md

 Step 4: Clone the repositories associated with your team(s).

-# **Five Best Practices for Collaborative Coding**
+# **Six Best Practices for Collaborative Coding**

 1. Avoid coding within the same script at the same time to reduce the # of conflicts

 2. Always pull before you push to avoid conflicts

 3. Keep code up to date on the main branch (push and pull often so others can see progress)

+4. More is better when it comes to documenting your code!

-4. If a conflict emerges, work with your team to resolve the conflict to avoid losing important code
+5. If a conflict emerges, work with your team to resolve the conflict to avoid losing important code

-5. Be patient with yourself and others — collaborative coding is challenging but worth it!
+6. Be patient with yourself and others — collaborative coding is challenging but worth it!